darawish/electronjs-with-laravel-mix/README.md

 You can simply compile your code by running `yarn production` or `yarn dev` as you wish, then running `yarn start` will start your electron app.

+Compiling your code will run laravel-mix commands and produce the required files at the `app` directory.

 ## Build your app

 You can run the command `yarn run build-it` which will compile your code and run the build process for you.